Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 ### Pre-announce Breaking Changes

 All breaking changes **must** be pre-announced two sprints ahead Release.
+It give users the buffer time ahead to mitigate for better command experience.
 There are two approaches to inform both interactive users and automatic users about the breaking changes.

 1. (**Mandatory**) Breaking Changes must be pre-announced through Warning Log while executing.
-2. (*Automatic*) Breaking Changes would be collected automatically and listed in [Upcoming Breaking Change](https://learn.microsoft.com/en-us/cli/azure/upcoming-breaking-changes).
+2. (*Automatic*) Breaking Changes would be collected automatically and listed in [Upcoming Breaking Change](https://learn.microsoft.com/en-us/cli/azure/upcoming-breaking-changes) Document.

 ## Workflow